 Generating the content for the firm to use or training staff members is the other task of BIM manager.
 As the elementary of any project lies in the project template created during the initial phase of the project.
 This enables projects to look the same and offers the capacity to pre-load general tools and content.

 Making everyone follow the documented standards is a tricky task, as everybody has their own way of doing things and nobody likes to be forced to do in a particular way.
 So encouraging the members in a firm to adhere to the standards tactfully and effectively is the responsibility of the BIM manager.
 He should do this task without generating the feel of enforcement.

 As constant changes happening in technology, the BIM manager is updated with the current trends.
 Whenever a more productive tool comes, he suggests implementing it.
 BIM manager tasks involved finding new programs & methods and studying the best practices in the industry.

 Designing the workflow for project execution:

-BIM managers assist the firm to develop the BIM execution plan of the firm and trains on the best practice processes for a multitude tasks.
+BIM managers assist the firm to develop the BIM execution plan of the firm and trains on the best practice processes for a multitude task.

 Resource assessment and improvements as required:

-BIM manager finds way to measure the growth of a person in the software and he represents it graphically for the firm’s review.
-It helps the firm get feedback of the employees and identify the areas of improvement.
+BIM manager finds a way to measure the growth of a person in the software and he represents it graphically for the firm’s review.
+It helps the firm get feedback from the employees and identify the areas of improvement.